- Location: New Mexico

 Well, it depends on your definition of "clunker."
-If you purchased or leased the vehicle and it's been away for repair for at least 30 days, or has been repaired for the same problem at least four times, you may be covered under the New Mexico Lemon Law.
+If you purchased or leased the vehicle and it's been away for repair for at least 30 business days, or has been repaired for the same problem at least 4 times, you may be covered under the New Mexico Lemon Law.

 How is vehicle registration going to fit into my budget?

-Your registration cost will depend on the weight and model of your vehicle, as well as how many years you plan to register your vehicle (one- or two-year registrations).
+Your registration cost will depend on the weight and model of your vehicle, as well as how many years you plan to register your vehicle (1- or 2-year registrations).

 How can I personalize my New Mexico license plates?